POWER OF ATTORNEY

 If your choosing is the APOSTILLE, please verify that the document's title is: "Poder" or "Poder especial" (In Bolivia, "instructiva de poder" are not accepted).

 Likewise, the power of Attorney must include the place and date of issuance (documents where appears place of issuance in Cochabamba, La Paz, etc. will be automatically invalid).

 If you have any doubts regarding your document, you can send it in Microsoft word format and the Consulate staff will check and if it is necessary, suggest changes before you sign it before a notary.

-If you have any questions please write to this e-mail: email@example.com or contact the Consulate General at firstname.lastname@example.org.
+If you have any questions please write at: email@example.com or contact the Consulate General at firstname.lastname@example.org